 Place the door face-down on something soft like a cushion of rags or piece of carpet.
 Remove the old gasket from the door by pulling and prying it out with an old screw driver.
 Then use the screwdriver to scrape the old gasket adhesive from the door.
 Now run a 1/4" (6 mm) bead of high temperature silicone in the door gasket groove.
 Starting from the middle of the hinge side, press the gasket into the groove.
 Do not stretch the gasket as you place it.
 Leave the gasket about 1/2" long when you cut it and press the end into the groove.
 Tuck any loose fibres under the gasket and into the silicone.
 Close the door and do not use the stove for 24 hours.

-5.1.4 Replacing the Glass Gasket and/or the Glass
+6.1.4 Replacing the Glass Gasket and/or the Glass

 It is a good idea to replace the glass gasket when the door gasket is replaced.
 The gasket is flat, adhesive-backed, woven fibreglass.
-Remove the glass retaining screws (A), the clips (B) and the metal frame (C) that holds the glass to the door frame (E).
+Remove the glass retaining screws (A), clips (B) and metal frames (C).
 Lift out the glass (D) and pull off the old gasket.
 This is a good time to clean the glass thoroughly.